hpsc-lab/OpenFHE.jl/README.md

 To simplify switching back and forth between OpenFHE.jl and the C++ library OpenFHE, OpenFHE.jl tries to use the same type and function names as OpenFHE.
-Since `PascalCase` is used for types and functions and `camelCase` for variables in OpenFHE, the same style is used in OpenFHE.jl, even though this is contrary to typical Julia best practices (where `PascalCase` is only used for types and `snake_case` is used for functions or variables).
+Since `PascalCase` is used for types and functions in OpenFHE, the same style is used in OpenFHE.jl, even though this is contrary to typical Julia best practices (where `PascalCase` is only used for types and `snake_case` is used for functions).

 Furthermore, all OpenFHE types are wrapped by corresponding CxxWrap.jl types, which can sometimes be very verbose.
 To reduce clutter in the Julia REPL, OpenFHE.jl thus often uses a